Longevity: Fasting, diet, sleep, stress - How to personalise your approach

 But to date, they are placing their bets on a very challenging type of fasting, which when done inappropriately can actually lead to early death (the opposite of what you want!) in some cases, and which has little to no robust scientific data specific to human longevity or lifespan.

-Weight Management and Longevity
+Weight management and longevity

 We love the fasting app Zero!
 It’s a great way to track your fasts and join a community of others looking out for their best health interests.
 Plus its totally free!